 I believe the main issue is fear of discomfort.

 Learning any new skill, especially one that involves interpersonal interaction like foreign languages, can be extremely uncomfortable for adult learners.
 Having full command of our first language, we get very used to quickly and efficiently communicating exactly what we think, feel, want, or need through the amazing tools of spoken, written, and non-verbal communication.
-When learning a new language and culture, however, we are suddenly thrust into a world of ambiguity, uncertainty, miscommunication, and slow, laborious exchanges for the most basic of needs.
-Even a 30-minute conversation with a tutor on Skype can leave you exhausted and depressed about all the things you don’t yet understand or know how to say.
+When learning a new language, however, we are suddenly thrust into a world of ambiguity, uncertainty, miscommunication, and slow, laborious exchanges for the most basic of needs.
+Even short conversations can leave us exhausted and depressed about all the things we don’t yet understand or know how to say.
 Unfortunately, there is no substitute for such discomfort.
-It is an essential side effect of doing the necessary tasks to reach fluency in your target language.
+You can’t skip the suck.
+It is an essential side effect of doing the necessary tasks needed to reach fluency in your target language.
 But the human brain will do everything it can to convince you to avoid pain.
 So it tricks you into thinking that buying a new language learning resource is the same as actually practicing the language.